Back to All Events

 • 16–30 participants: $3,500

-• Open Access: 100% off with code FREE.
+• Open Access: 100% off.
 We believe cost shouldn’t be a barrier to building skills for collaboration and community impact.
-The FREE code is available for individuals or organizations who need financial support to participate in this training.
-Please use this code if it helps make the training accessible to you.
+This option is available for individuals or organizations who need financial support to participate in this training.
+Please use this option if it helps make the training accessible to you.

 If you’re able to cover the full registration cost, we kindly ask that you do so—your payment helps us continue offering quality, accessible trainings for everyone.